fooock/robots.txt/README.md

 This is like saying: *Hey!, you can crawl content from `https://news.ycombinator.com/newest`*

-When you finish your test, execute the next command to stop and remove all docker containers and associated volumes:
+When you finish your test, execute the next command to stop and remove all docker containers:

 ```bash
 $ make stop-all
 ```

->If you want to start hacking, stop all containers and use the instructions from [this directory](setup) to start all project required services
+>:fire: Happy Hacking! :fire: